Go Fast, Turn Left!

 What are the benefits of riding track?

 Great “road” conditions!
 A velodrome is by nature smooth and even, so no potholes, gravel, or construction can create obstacles.
-In Edmonton we currently ride at the Argyll Velodrome, which is outdoors, and we only ride on dry days!
+In Edmonton we currently ride at the Alberta Velodrome, which is indoors, which allows us to train regardless of weather!

 Improvement in bike handling/pedaling.
 Do you ever find yourself tiring out from surging to close a gap in a paceline followed by coasting?
 Track cycling will help your awareness of the relationship between cadence and speed, and allow you to experiment with making small adjustments to efficiently modulate your position in a paceline.